ph-ph/ph-ph.github.io/content/posts/argentina-bike-trip.md

 draft: false
 ---

 I went on a bikepacking trip in Argentina for two weeks.
-The route started in Salta, went for more than 500 miles along Route 40 and ended in Talampaya National Park.
+The route started in Salta, went for more than 500 miles along [Routa 40](https://en.wikipedia.org/wiki/National_Route_40_(Argentina)) and ended in Talampaya National Park.
 I then spent a couple of days exploring Buenos Aires. <!--more-->

 {{< figure src="/img/Ventisquero_pano.jpg" caption="Quebrada de las Flechas.
 I didn't see a lot of people that day" link="https://photos.app.goo.gl/NVZ6cnNyEXVqn7WS7">}}

 I didn't do it alone, and it wasn't a hardcore bikepacking - I rode with a small group from BalticCycle who were on their [2-month journey](https://www.bicycle.lt/en/main/tours.bc2020-cont/route) from Iguazu Falls to Valparaiso.
-We had a support car (meaning we didn't have to carry all our stuff on our bikes), but I'd say the support was very hands-off and self-reliance was encouraged and expected [^1].
+We had a support car (meaning we didn't have to carry all our stuff on our bikes), but the support was very hands-off and self-reliance was encouraged and expected [^1].

 There are bike tours where people leisurely ride along a well-established route, occasionally doing prearranged stops at upscale wineries.
 Our tour wasn't quite like that, although there were wineries too.
 We spent most of the nights camping, with occasional stops in hostel-like places.